tjsturos/MidnightMiner/README.md

 You can run the miner from your terminal.

 -   **Start mining**:
-    This command will either load an existing wallet from `wallets/wallet1.json` or guide you through creating a new one if it doesn't exist.
+    This command will either load an existing wallet from `wallets.json` or create a new one if it doesn't exist.
     ```bash
     python miner.py
     ```